Restrictions on financial transactions involving Iran

 The authority for Australia to impose countermeasures in relation to another country derives from Part 9 of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act), which provides for the imposition of countermeasures to regulate or prohibit the entering into of transactions with residents (including companies) of prescribed foreign countries.

-Australia's counter-measures in relation to Iran are included in a new Part 3 of the Anti-Money Laundering and Counter – Terrorism Financing Regulations 2008 (the Regulations), which were inserted by the Anti-Money Laundering and Counter – Terrorism Financing Amendment Regulations 2011 (No. 1) from 1 March 2012.
+Australia's counter-measures in relation to Iran are included in a new Anti-Money Laundering and Counter – Terrorism Financing (Iran Countermeasures) Regulation 2014 (the Regulation), which commenced from 1 April 2014.
+The Regulation is made under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.

-Under Part 3 of the Regulations, regulation 6 declares Iran to be a prescribed foreign country for the purposes of the AML/CTF Act.
-Regulation 7 then prohibits the provision of certain financial services in relation to a transaction where a party to the transaction is an individual who is physically present in Iran or a corporation incorporated in Iran; and the value of the money or property involved in the transaction is $20,000 or more.
+Under the Regulation, section 6 declares Iran to be a prescribed foreign country for the purposes of the AML/CTF Act.
+Section 7 then prohibits the provision of certain financial services in relation to a transaction where a party to the transaction is an individual who is physically present in Iran or a corporation incorporated in Iran; and the value of the money or property involved in the transaction is $20,000 or more.

-Regulation 8 authorises the Secretary of the Department of Foreign Affairs and Trade to exempt a transaction from regulation 7 if the Secretary considers it appropriate to do so having regard to the objects of the AML/CFT Act and the nature of the transaction itself.
-Regulation 8 describes 5 categories of transaction:
+Section 8 authorises the Secretary of the Department of Foreign Affairs and Trade to exempt a transaction from section 7 if the Secretary considers it appropriate to do so having regard to the objects of the AML/CFT Act and the nature of the transaction itself.
+Section 8 describes 5 categories of transaction that are exempted:

 - a transaction necessary for the provision of a basic expense, such as foodstuffs, rent or mortgage, medicines or medical treatment, taxes, insurance premiums, public utility charges or reasonable professional fees;